What is the European banking union and will it prevent a future banking crisis?

 Situation in the Netherlands and audits by the Netherlands Court of Audit

-We worked together with the supreme audit institutions of Cyprus, Germany, Finland and Austria and published a joint report.
+We worked together with the supreme audit institutions of Cyprus, Germany, Finland and Austria and published a joint report on the European banking union.

 We also audited DNB’s preparations for the possible failure of medium-sized and small banks, and published our audit report in 2019.
-We found that, although progress had been made with resolution planning for medium-sized and small banks, not all plans had been fully completed.
+We found that, although progress had been made with resolution planning for medium-sized and small banks, not all plans had been completed.
 Since March 2019, DNB has prepared and endorsed resolution plans for the vast majority of Dutch medium-sized and small banks.
-While complying with statutory requirements, these plans are concise.
+The plans comply with statutory requirements, but are brief.
 We also found that the Minister of Finance, who is responsible for supervising DNB’s resolution activities, does not fully supervise DNB.
 As a result, he does not have up-to-date information on the general state of resolution planning for medium-sized and small banks in the Netherlands.
-Precisely because DNB is still in the process of fleshing out its role as the national resolution authority, we had expected the Minister to play a more active role in supervising DNB’s resolution activities, also in the light of his responsibility for the stability of the financial system and his role as the national treasurer.
+Precisely because DNB is still in the process of fleshing out its role as the national resolution authority, we had expected the minister to play a more active role in supervising DNB’s resolution activities, also in the light of his responsibility for the stability of the financial system and his role as the national treasurer.

 We performed this audit in conjunction with the supreme audit institutions of Austria, Estonia, Finland, Germany, Portugal and Spain.
-A joint report on this subject was published on 16 December 2020.
+A joint report on resolution planning was published on 16 December 2020.

-The European Court of Auditors published a report on this subject on 14 January 2021.
+The European Court of Auditors published a report on reslution planning on 14 January 2021.

 Impediments to independent audits by supreme audit institutions (audit gaps)

-The European Court of Auditors (ECA) has limited access to the European Central Bank (ECB), the European supervisory authority.
-This is because the ECA’s mandate for the ECB is limited to ‘operational efficiency of the management’, which in the ECB’s opinion excludes the actual supervision of banks.
-The supreme audit institutions in the euro-area countries with a mandate to audit the supervision of and preparations for the resolution of medium-sized and small banks also face more and more restrictions on their access to data.
+The European Court of Auditors (ECA) has only limited access to the European Central Bank (ECB), the European supervisory authority.
+This is because the ECA’s mandate is limited to auditing the ECB’s operational efficiency of management, which in the ECB’s opinion excludes the actual supervision of banks.
+Supreme audit institutions in the euro area with a mandate to audit the supervision of and preparations for the resolution of medium-sized and small banks are also facing more restrictions on their access to data.
 These are commonly referred to as ‘audit gaps’.
-This applies particularly to the ECB, which does not share information with the supreme audit institutions.
+This applies particularly to the ECB, which does not share information with supreme audit institutions.
 The Single Resolution Board (SRB) also restricts the access of supreme audit institutions to the information they need for their audits.
 In addition, the supreme audit institutions of ten euro-area countries have either no, or an only limited, mandate to audit the supervision of medium-sized and small banks.

-In August 2019, the ECA and the ECB reached agreement on a Memorandum of Understanding (MoU) for improving the ECA’s access to ECB information.
-Look here for further information.
+In August 2019, the ECA and the ECB reached agreement on a Memorandum of Understanding (MoU) to improve the ECA’s access to ECB information.
+Click here for further information.

 We consider the MoU to be a meaningful first step towards improving the independent external audit abilities of supreme audit institutions.
-Although the ECB seems to have become less reluctant to release information, the MoU only repairs some of the gaps that the we identified in the abilities of supreme audit institutions to perform independent external audits of prudential supervision.
+Although the ECB seems to have become less reluctant to release information, the MoU bridges only some of the gaps that we identified supreme audit institutions' ability to perform independent external audits of prudential supervision.
 Not only has the MoU not altered the ECA’s limited formal mandate, the ECB also reserves the right to ask the ECA to explain why it has requested certain information.
-In a national context, this restriction does not apply to us in our audits of DNB’s prudential supervision of medium-sized and small banks.
-It is not clear either what implications the MoU has for the right of supreme audit institutions to access relevant ECB information, as the MoU does not say anything about this.
+In a national context, this restriction does not apply to our audits of DNB’s prudential supervision of medium-sized and small banks.
+Furthermore it is not clear what implications the MoU has for the rights of supreme audit institutions to access relevant ECB information, as the MoU does not say anything about this.